Yash-Ray/Stockify/README.md

 Now install nodemon by running the command npm i -g nodemon To run the app ,run the command nodemon app.js and press enter.
+On the browser search bar type localhost:3000/index to run app on browser.

 Now to check data in the database :